Landlord Rights for Emotional Support Animals

 - “Is there anything else at all about your symptoms or diagnosis besides what is provided in this letter?”

-Although dogs and cats are the most common animals used for therapy, your tenant has the right to possess just about any animal as an emotional support animal.
+Although dogs and cats are the most common emotional support animals, your tenant has the right to possess just about any animal as an emotional support animal as long as it is a common household pet that is safe to keep in their home.

 “in all areas of the premises where persons are normally allowed to go unless doing so would impose an undue financial and administrative burden or would fundamentally alter the nature of the housing provider services.”

-Generally speaking, this would allow the animal in all common areas of the building and the tenant’s apartment.
+Generally speaking, this would allow the animal in all common areas of the building like the following:

 According to HUD:

 However, it’s not as simple as that.
 The landlord must then substantiate the claim with the insurance company directly.
-He or she must then see if the insurance company has a policy that has an exception for the assistance animal.
-If not, then an investigation may be launched against the insurance company itself for potential disability discrimination.
-We do not recommend denying a tenant’s Emotional Support Animal due to their breed.
+They must then see if the insurance company has a policy with an exception for the assistance animal.
+If not, an investigation may be launched against the insurance company for potential disability discrimination.
+We recommend that landlords tread cautiously when it comes to denying an ESA based on breed.
+A better reason to deny an ESA would be if the landlord had real evidence the ESA is dangerous.

 What Fees (If Any) Can a Landlord Charge for an Emotional Support Animal?